fcgrolleau/Emulated-ITR/README.md

 # ASRE-Compute

-From a pandas dataframe, this program computes the Absolute Rule Effect or cognitive biais Absolute Stochastic Rule Effect through A-learning and provides asymptotic 95% confidence intervals from M-estimation sandwich formula.
+From a pandas dataframe, this program computes the Absolute Rule Effect or cognitive biais Absolute Stochastic Rule Effect through A-learning and provides asymptotic 95% confidence intervals from M-estimation's sandwich formula.

 ## Instructions